scp756-221/course-site/docs/a1/page.md

 In this second part, you will run and modify a simple client-server application.
-The coding you do will be simple; the point of this exercise is to gain familiarity with the tools and applications that you will be using for the rest of the course.
+The coding you do will be simple; the point of this assignment is to gain familiarity with the tools and applications that you will be using for the rest of the course.

 ### Client-server application